dxxmsdxy/onchain-canon/README.md

 ## Appending new OC inscription data
 Additional OC content or credits can be appended by re-inscribing on an existing OC including just the new entries.

-Provenance requirements such as creator address or parent-child can be used to validate appended data.
+Provenance requirements such as origin address or parent-child can be used to validate appended data.

 </br>